Second round consultation

 We are also continuing to develop the project timelines and budgets.

-We will also be preparing to secure planning permissions for the road, rail and environmental investments.
+We will also prepare to secure planning permissions for the road, rail and environmental investments.